AEW2015/WARP_Core/Projects/UART_Test/readme.md

-#UART Test
+#GPIO Test

-To recieve a byte and repeat it back to the host
+to test all the switches, buttons, leds, and rgb leds.